Natural Pregnancy Acne Remedies

 7. Cucumber and Oatmeal Mask

 This homemade mask is soothing and cooling, making it perfect for irritated skin during pregnancy.
+Oatmeal is well-known for its anti-inflammatory properties and ability to soothe irritated skin.

 How to use:

-- Blend fresh cucumber and oatmeal into a smooth paste.
+• Blend fresh cucumber and oatmeal into a smooth paste.

-Freeze briefly for a refreshing application.
+• Freeze briefly for a refreshing application.

-Apply to the face for 10–15 minutes. - Rinse with cool water.
+• Apply to the face for 10–15 minutes.

-Advice on skincare in general
+Advice on Skincare in General

-- Don’t over-wash your skin.
+• Don’t over-wash your skin.
 When you wash your skin too often, it loses its natural moisture.
 As a result, your oil production may increase, making you more prone to breakouts.

-When you’re pregnant, it’s usual to notice changes in your skin.
+• When you’re pregnant, it’s usual to notice changes in your skin.
 Some women may experience more severe breakouts, while others may notice that their acne has cleared.

 Takeaway